One More Victim: Contents

-The book begins with a summary of his suicide and the immediate reaction, with the shock of the seeming contradiction of a Jewish neo-Nazi resulting in large amounts of attention.
-The authors then shift to a telling of his early life and upbringing in a Jewish family in Richmond Hill, Queens, the only child of two children of Russian Jewish immigrants.
-As a child he was known for his religious devotion; but later in his teenage years, he began to openly admire Nazi Germany.
+One More Victim begins with a summary of Burros's suicide and the immediate reaction to it; the shock of the apparent contradiction of a Jewish neo-Nazi resulted in large amounts of media attention.
+Rosenthal and Gelb then shift to a telling of his early life and upbringing in a Jewish family in Richmond Hill, Queens.
+As a child he was known for his religious devotion, but in his teenage years, he began to openly admire Nazi Germany and present himself as an ethnic German rather than a Jew.

-In 1960, he joined George Lincoln Rockwell's American Nazi Party, where he became one of the highest-ranking members.
-The book also gives a background on the American Nazi Party and Rockwell himself.
-The authors argue that both Rockwell and Burros are symptoms of the same political phenomena.
-After shifting through a variety of far-right associations, Burros joined the Ku Klux Klan in 1965 at the encouragement of his friend and fellow Klansman Roy Frankhouser.
+In 1960, he joined George Lincoln Rockwell's American Nazi Party, where rose to being one of the highest-ranking members.
+The authors give a background on the American Nazi Party and Rockwell himself, arguing that both Rockwell and Burros are symptoms of the same political phenomena.
+After shifting through a variety of far-right associations, Burros joined the Ku Klux Klan in 1965 at the encouragement of his friend and fellow Klansman, Roy Frankhouser.
 The authors interviewed Frankhouser and Burros's girlfriend in the process of writing the book.
-His parents refused all interviews.
-Culminating in Burros's suicide, the authors summarize the response to it by those involved and those that knew him.
+Burros's parents refused all interviews.

-The book also discusses the Jewish American experience; the authors argue that "nothing can protect the Jew [...] from knowing that he was born into a tribe of victims".
-They use the 1964 Jean-Paul Sartre book Anti-Semite and Jew to analyze Burros and the profile of the antisemite, quoting him in his statement that "If a Jew is fascinated by Christians it is not because of their virtue, which he values little, but because they represent anonymity, humanity without race."
-Rosenthal and Gelb ultimately argue that it is impossible to truly determine an answer for why Burros turned out the way he did, because "nobody knew it, including Daniel Burros himself".
+Rosenthal and Gelb also discuss the Jewish American experience; the authors argue that "nothing can protect the Jew [...] from knowing that he was born into a tribe of victims".
+They use Jean-Paul Sartre's 1964 book Anti-Semite and Jew to analyze Burros and the profile of the antisemite, quoting him in his statement that "If a Jew is fascinated by Christians it is not because of their virtue, which he values little, but because they represent anonymity, humanity without race."
+The narrative culminates in the revelation that Burros was Jewish and the resulting suicide.

+Rosenthal and Gelb argue that it is ultimately impossible to determine an answer for why Burros turned out the way he did, because "nobody knew it, including Daniel Burros himself".
 They argue that it provided him an opportunity to scapegoat his hatred: "Most of all, Dan attained the fortress of hatred for others those who had 'made him' what he did not want to be, the fortress from which men fight to deny the enemy within by laying about at the shadows without."
 They conclude that he had been destroyed even before he had killed himself, writing:

 [...]
 Daniel Burros had ceased to live long before that Sunday in Reading.
 The fire of his hatred of himself and his origins had burned up his entire personality, without which no man can live.
 He had already chosen the slow suicide of self-denial and masquerade.
 Sunday in Reading simply relieved him of the agony.